dnnsoftware/Dnn.Platform/DNN Platform/Website/Portals/_default/Cache/ReadMe.txt

-This directory is used for file-based cache synchronization on a web farm.
-It is also used for serialized cache objects that are persisted to disk.
+This directory is used for file-based cache synchronization in a web farm environment.
+It is also used for serialized cache objects persisted to disk.